 Conduct travel diary survey to update the freight sub-model developed in the previous phase.

-Phase III will be managed by NCDOT and PART.
-The focus will be the:
+Phase III is managed by NCDOT and PART.
+The focus is the:

 - Collection of behavioral data through local sampling and